baileybunch5dad/team8569/README.md

 We are Team 8569 Roboknights, from Camelot Academy.
 This code is used in conjunction with the FTC App, available from https://github.com/ftctechnh/ftc_app.
-Our mentors are incredible
+Our mentors are incredible.
+More changes are coming